 - A camera on your device is nice (it's easier if we can all see each other) but not essential.

 - If you’re on a shared internet connection in your office or home, try to limit other people using your bandwidth while you’re on the session.
 If you are still struggling with a steady connection, switch off your video and go audio-only.

-- For best results and all the functionality, follow the instructions to download and install the Zoom app, alternatively you can open the link in a browser for a limited engagement with some of the features.
+- For best results and all the functionality, follow the instructions to download and install the Zoom app, alternatively you can open the link in a browser, but this will mean a limited engagement with some of the features.